What types of income are included? What are the tax rates and allowances? Are you liable to file?

 Related: What information do you need to prepare your annual tax return?

-Allowances
+Allowances & Deductions

-Reductions to Taxable Amount due to personal circumstances.
+Reductions to Taxable Amount (Personal Circumstances)

 Tax Free Amount for tax Payer | |